What is DataSHIELD?

 - ATHLETE: Develop advance tools for Human Early Lifecourse Exposome Research and establish a prospective exposome cohort, including a FAIR data infrastructure, by building on Europe’s most comprehensive exposome cohorts covering the first 18 years of life.

-- ENPADASI (German Institute of Human Nutrition): delivering an open access research infrastructure that will contain data from a wide variety of nutritional studies, ranging from mechanistic/interventions to epidemiological studies including a multitude of phenotypic outcomes that will facilitate combined analyses in the future.
+- ENPADASI (German Institute of Human Nutrition, Max Delbrück Center for Molecular Medicine in the Helmholtz Association): The European Nutritional Phenotype Assessment and Data Sharing Initiative aimed at delivering an open access research infrastructure containing data from a wide variety of nutritional studies, ranging from mechanistic/interventions to epidemiological studies including a multitude of phenotypic outcomes, facilitating combined analyses.

 - the BioSHaRE-EU Healthy Obese Project for the federated analysis of 10 European studies including data from the National Child Development Study.